dataPulverizer/glmSolver/README.md

 - [ ] 1.
 Create summary function complete with pretty printing for the model output.
 - [ ] 2.
 Create diagnostic plotting functions for the model outputs.
 - [ ] 3.
-Measures/Tests such as AIC/BIC, R^2, and so on.
+Measures/Tests such as X2, Significance tests, AIC/BIC, R^2, and so on.
 - [ ] 4.
 Model comparisons, T-tests, ANOVA and so forth.
 Refer to the model comparisons package in R for inspiration.
 - [ ] 5.
 Write an *update()* function for modifying the model and write a *step()* function for model